diagnostic · open source · runs locally

 Inv = 1 − mean( d(baseline, perturbed) )

-A score of 1.0 means the decision never moved when it shouldn't have.
-A score below 0.7 means your pipeline is reacting to presentation.
+1.0 means the decision never moved when it shouldn't have.
+Below 0.7 means the pipeline is reacting to presentation.

 Sensitivity